RINEARN/rinpn/README.md

 	rinpn "Example.vnano"
 	> 0.8414709848

-For more details, refer to the user guide document **"RINPn_User_Guide_English.html"** included in this repository.
-You can also view the same guide online at:
+For more detailed instructions, please refer to [the documents in the doc folder](doc/README.md).
+Additionally, a user guide with almost the same content, formatted in an easy-to-read HTML version, is available on the official RINPn website:

 * [RINPn User Guide](https://www.rinearn.com/en-us/rinpn/guide/)</a>